- NO STRONG LANGUAGE. Commonplace profanity is acceptable, but "f-bombs" and other obscene language is cause for disqualification from the festival.

 - No obscene gestures, actions, or imitations.

-- No racial slurs or incendiary remarks regarding gender, sexual orientation, or religion.
+- No slurs, derogatory terms, or incendiary remarks regarding race, gender, sexual orientation, or religion.

 - No dangerous or life-threatening stunts that were filmed without regard for personal safety or the safety of others or situations where innocent people were harmed, traumatized, or pranked due to blatant misbehavior, mischief, or criminal activity.